drdracool/today-i-learned/README.md

-# Today I Learned: make and share your fragmented knowledge
+# Today I Learned: record and share your fragmented knowledge

 ## Introduction